luiswirth/bsc-thesis/src/matter/mesh.typ

 It generalizes trivially to arbitrary dimensional $n$-simplicies.
 This rule has polynomial exactness degree 1, meaning it integrates affine linear functions exactly.
-This is sufficient for most applications in 1st order FEEC, since it constitutes an admissible variational crime. @holst:gvc
+This is sufficient for most applications in 1st order FEEC, since it constitutes an admissible variational crime. @hiptmair:numpde
 ```rust
 /// Integrates 1st order affine linear functions exactly.
 pub fn barycentric(dim: Dim) -> Self {